-Alcohol intake was assessed using the Alcohol Use Disorders Identification Tool-C (AUDIT-C).51 The AUDIT-C is a three question tool assessing usual behaviour in terms of frequency of consuming alcohol, number of standard drinks consumed on drinking occasions, and frequency of consuming six or more standard drinks on a drinking occasion.
+Alcohol intake was assessed using the Alcohol Use Disorders Identification Tool-C (AUDIT-C).
+The AUDIT-C is a three-question tool assessing usual behaviour in terms of frequency of consuming alcohol, number of standard drinks consumed on drinking occasions, and frequency of consuming six or more standard drinks on a drinking occasion.
 Responses are scored and categorised into two levels based on the total score and participant sex.
-An AUDIT-C score of ≥4 for males and ≥3 for females is categorised as hazardous drinking levels, or non-hazardous levels for scores below these thresholds.
+AUDIT-C Scores of ≥ 4 for men and ≥ 3 for women are categorised as hazardous drinking levels, or non-hazardous levels for scores below these thresholds.
 These questions were accompanied by an explanation of what constitutes a standard drink and picture examples.